Doomlands/blookethack/README.md

 Updates Will Ocur Around 11:30am to 10:30pm

+UPDATES HERE:
+Hey guys, some codes are working sorry for the few updates recently.
+Its my birthday so not really focused on hacks right now

+Thanks,Gsnipe1

 ## Reporting a Vulnerability

 Use issues to report a glitch, bug, or mistake in global codes.